-Facility Description Administer Click on the drop-down arrow to display a selection of commands for configuring security in the model. • Manage My Locks - display a dialog that lists all locks applied by the current user; locks can be reviewed and also released using this dialog • Apply Locks to Connectors - set a global lock on all connectors with a locked source element, so that those connectors cannot be deleted and their properties cannot be edited • Require User Lock to Edit - enable pessimistic locking on the current project; in this mode, users must apply a personal lock to model elements and diagrams before any modifications can be made • Group Workflow - set up the workflow from one status to another, for each security group • Login as Another User - log in to the Enterprise Architect project as another user Change Password - display the 'Change Password' dialog for your own, currently logged in, user ID • Set Avatar - assign an avatar image (in an Image Asset Artifact) to your user ID • Set Default Diagram - set the currently open, in-focus diagram as your default user diagram • Set Default Kanban - set the currently open, in-focus Kanban diagram as your default user Kanban diagram • Enable Security - toggle (either enable or disable) the state of Project Security for the current project; you are prompted to supply an Authorization Key before the security state is changed • Show User Avatars - display (or, if unselected, hide) all user avatars in Chat and Discussion entries, in your work sessions Users This command displays the 'Security Users' dialog, where new users can be defined and permissions can be granted to those users.
+Facility Description Administer Click on the drop-down arrow to display a selection of commands for configuring security in the model.
+Manage My Locks - display a dialog that lists all locks applied by the current user; locks can be reviewed and also released using this dialog Apply Locks to Connectors - all locks on source elements are extended to the connectors owned by those elements, so that those connectors cannot be deleted and their properties cannot be edited; new connectors cannot be created on those elements Require User Lock to Edit - enable pessimistic locking on the current project; in this mode, users must apply a personal lock to model elements and diagrams before any modifications can be made Group Workflow - set up the workflow from one status to another, for each security group Login as Another User - log in to the Enterprise Architect project as another user Change Password - display the 'Change Password' dialog for your own, currently logged in, user ID Set Avatar - assign an avatar image (in an Image Asset Artifact) to your user ID Enable Security - toggle (either enable or disable) the state of Project Security for the current project; you are prompted to supply an Authorization Key before the security state is changed Show User Avatars - display (or, if unselected, hide) all user avatars in Chat and Discussion entries, in your work sessions Users This command displays the 'Security Users' dialog, where new users can be defined and permissions can be granted to those users.
 Users can be added to existing User Groups.
 The dialog also provides for import of user definitions from Windows Active Directory lists.
 Groups This command displays the 'Security Groups' dialog, where new User Groups can be created and users can be added to those groups.
-Permissions can be granted to User Groups using this dialog.
+Permissions can be granted to

+User Groups using this dialog.
 Locks This command displays the 'Manage Locks' dialog.
 The dialog shows a list of all elements and diagrams within the model that have active locks.
 You can also filter to show only items with User Locks or Group Locks.
 The list of items can be sorted by lock type, item name, locking user, locking group, or the time of lock application.
 The dialog can be used to select some or all of the locked items, and then to unlock the selected items.